 When the cell exits the primary region for a TAC, it can stop broadcasting that TAC in its system information.

 The UE is registered to one TAC as in legacy.
 It is provided by the network to the UE in the Registration Accept message.
-This should be the TAC that the cell is moving towards.
+(The choice of TAC can be left to NW implementation – one option could be to choose the TAC that the cell is moving towards, since it’s highly likely that a UE in that region has reselected to that cell).

 When the UE detects that it has moved to a cell that is not broadcasting the TAC that it is registered to, it initiates TAU.

-The network can periodically update the TAC-list of the individual cells to include the new TACs it encounters and remove the old (unused) TACs.
-This will keep an upper-bound of the TAC-list size and the paging load in the network.
+The network can periodically update the TAC-list of the individual cells to include the new TACs it covers and remove the old (unused) TACs as the cell coverage leaves the fixed TAC region on the ground.
+This will set an upper-bound of the TAC-list size and paging load in the network is managed.

-Proposal 1: Network can periodically update the TAC-list of the individual cells to include the new TACs it encounters and remove the old (unused) TACs.
-This will keep an upper-bound of the TAC-list size and the paging load in the network.
+Proposal 1: Network can periodically update the TAC-list of the individual cells to include the new TACs it covers on the ground and remove the old (unused) TACs as it leaves the fixed TA region on the ground.
+This will set an upper-bound of the TAC-list size and the paging load in the network is managed.